Here's Why Everyone Should Be Paying Attention To This Crypto Exchange | Entrepreneur

 Bitget prioritizes security above all else, and the platform has therefore already established the Bitget Protection Fund to ensure that users' assets are protected even if an incident occurs.
 The fund is USD $300 million as of November 2022, with 6,500 BTC and 200 million USDT, making it the second biggest user protection fund among CEXs (Centralized Exchanges).

 Moreover, Bitget has also launched its Proof of Reserves page, which ensures that at least a 1:1 reserve ratio of customer funds is maintained.
-According to the data on its website, the total reserve ratio is 231 per cent, as of March 6th, 2023.
+According to the data on its website, the total reserve ratio is 231%, as of March 6th, 2023.
 To improve user experience, Bitget also provides multilingual customer support in English, Chinese, Korean, and Vietnamese.

 Ultimately, is Bitget worth it?